Bila M. Kapita: Work with HIV/AIDS in Kinshasa

 Kapita noted in retrospect that patients at his hospital displayed an increased amount of Kaposi's sarcoma beginning in the mid-1970s.
 Around the same time, patients were more frequently suffering from Cryptococcal meningitis.
 Both diseases are opportunistic infections which were significant of decreased immune system response in patients.

 Following the initial connection between these opportunistic infections in the United States in 1981, African scientists including Kapita recognized the similar clinical presentation.
 The prevalence of what would soon become known as AIDS in African countries caught the attention of European and American researchers.
 The United States’ Centers for Disease Control and National Institute of Allergy and Infectious Diseases were alerted to the rising pandemic by former collaborators in Ebola research from Europe such as Peter Piot.
 A group of researchers from Belgium, the United States, and France were first introduced to the state of Africa's AIDS pandemic in the isolation wards of Kapita's hospital.

-Dr. Kapita was welcoming to the international researchers, allowing them to work from his hospital for long periods of time.
-Due to Dr. Kapita's notability in Kinshasa, he was able to protect these scientists from any government discontent involving outside research at the time.
+Kapita was welcoming to the international researchers, allowing them to work from his hospital for long periods of time.
+Due to Kapita's notability in Kinshasa, he was able to protect these scientists from any government discontent involving outside research at the time.
 Peers described Kapita as being true to his ideals and well trained.

 Patients in the wards of Mama Yemo were clearly affected by AIDS per the clinical definitions in place at that time.
-Almost all of the patients confirmed to have AIDS using laboratory based tests were already identified by Dr. Kapita without laboratory tests.
+Almost all of the patients confirmed to have AIDS using laboratory based tests were already identified by Kapita without laboratory tests.
 Kapita is credited by his collaborators as being one of the first people in Africa to identify the presence of AIDS.
 The visiting researchers would soon realize the extent of AIDS in Africa and began research in Kinshasa.
 The resulting collaboration between African, American, and European scientists would become known as Project SIDA.

-Dr. Bila M. Kapita published his own book in 1988 titled SIDA en Afrique.
+Bila M. Kapita published his own book in 1988 titled SIDA en Afrique.